ManoManoTech/hexa-playground/README.md

 A scope has:
 - a name, 1 up to 255 chars, unique among all scopes, updatable, must be unique
-- an id, unique among all scopes, by default deduced from the name, 1 to 36 chars, must be unique
+- a key, unique among all scopes, by default deduced from the name, 1 to 36 chars, must be unique
  - can't be changed

 User management should be linkable to a preexisting user directory.